aerlingsson/portfolio/README.md

 ## Arnar Haukur Erlingsson - flurryBot

 **Disclaimer: I made this for fun, in just a few hours, to learn the fundamentals of JavaScript and the Discord API, and it has not been revised since.
-I will emphasize, that this code is not built in a maintainable, or "good practice" way for the most part.
+I will emphasize, that this code is not built in a maintainable, modular, or "good practice" way for the most part.
 I point out several of these issues in the following section.**

 ### The bot
 FlurryBot allows the users in a server to play Tic-Tac-Toe with them.
 However, flurryBot blatantly cheats if it's about to lose a game, meaning that the player always loses.
 I've only included the main code file: `index.js`.
 While a few more files are needed in the project for it to function, `index.js` contains all the functionality and is the entrypoint for the application.